MaxCoppa/MaxCoppa/README.md

 A selection of some projects.

 - **Molecular Graph Captioning**
   Develop a model that takes a molecule’s atomic structure, represented as a graph, and predicts a coherent, humann-readable text caption.
-Project fon advanced AI techniques for text and graph data, for the ALTEGRAD course within the MVA and M2DS program supervised by Prof. Michalis Vazirgiannis (LIX).\
+Project for advanced AI techniques for text and graph data, for the ALTEGRAD course within the MVA and M2DS program supervised by Prof. Michalis Vazirgiannis (LIX).\
   [Project](https://github.com/MaxCoppa/Molecular-Graph-Captioning)

 - **Object Verification (PyTorch, Transformers, OpenCV)**